Four Seasons: Variations in American Vitalist Film Comedy

 Maria is told in the following scene that she must go into the world as a governess to the Von Trapp family, and we then see her, in a bizarre and ugly costume carrying valise and guitar case, bursting into a singularly unmemorable song with the improbable conclusion that she has confidence in confidence.

 Consider the feel we have as audience at the end of these scenes as this at-risk novice confronts the Von Trapp mansion through its iron gate.
-Then try to recreate the final, over-all feel of Sound of Music.
+Then try to recreate, to recall, the final, over-all feel of Sound of Music.

 The two feels have nothing in common.